haslersn/sarntaler/src/labvm/README.md

 For Instructions, just write the name of the instruction.
 The interpreter is case-insensitive.
 For a list of all instructions see Section XX.

+Comments can be added with leading //.
+They work inline and as an extra line but if they are on an extra line they don't get counted to the codelines you need to specify jumps.
+So inline comments should be preferred.

+For inline comments there has to be whitespace before the comment!

+*Example:*

+	OP_ADD //this adds two stack elements works, but

+	OP_ADD//this adds two stack elements doesn't work.

 Example Program:

 	123